 Textured Embroidery Stitches

-First, I wanted to go over some embroidery stitches that nature add a lot of interest and dimension.
+First, I wanted to go over some embroidery stitches that naturally add a lot of interest and dimension.

 French Knots and Colonial Knots